This is the next post in

 Law Firms can handle billing through G Suite with an application known as “Harvest”

 There is a great time keeping application which integrates tightly with G Suite.
 Harvest can eliminate the need for your case management software’s billing functions.
 If you’re a solo then this app will only cost you $12 per month.
-If you have a larger firm then you can sign up five employees for $49 per month (only $10 per employee).
 This is a lightweight and incredibly easy to use billing app.
 It also integrates with Quickbooks (the desktop version) and allows you to save invoices straight to Google Drive.
 Mobile Apps are available for iOS and Android.
 The real beauty of Harvest is that if you install this Chrome extension then, again, you can handle your billing without ever leaving your email interface.
 This can be another improvement to your efficiency.

 G Suite allows attorneys to create a client portal for sharing documents and to easily go paperless